Pat Garrett murdered after killing Billy the Kid

 Cause of death

 In a violent turn of events befitting his storied career, Pat Garrett was murdered on February 29, 1908.
 He was 57.
-The killing took place near Las Cruces, New Mexico, under murky circumstances that continue to provoke speculation and intrigue even today.
+The killing took place near Las Cruces, New Mexico, under murky circumstances.

 Burial